How to Calculate Fabric Consumption of Knitted Garment

 - Cut fabric as per marker length.
 You can cut fabric of multiple markers for better accuracy and width coverage.

 - Now, weigh fabric in a digital weighing balance to find average fabric consumption of your style.
-If you use multiple markers calculate average fabric consumption by dividing no. of markers that is used.
-Add wastage (in percentage) for end bits, end losses and fabric defects.
+If you use multiple markers calculate average fabric consumption by dividing no. of markers that are used.
+Add wastage (in percentage) for end bits, end losses, and fabric defects.
 You got consumption of your knitted garment.